Like a good financial plan, insurance takes into account your goals and current financial situation and should evolve as your life changes.

 The funding source may simply be cash.
 You may also free up cash by reducing holdings, or you may generate cash by selling existing stock portfolio positions.
 There can also be income available through assets gifted to family members, such as investment real estate.
 Liquidating assets is another option, though that may have tax implications.

 As time goes on, the performance of your insurance policies will often fluctuate, such as with interest rates.
-Other factors such as optimal ownership and beneficiary structures, exposure to negative tax treatment, the competitiveness of the policies, and other elements should be assessed.
+Other factors and elements should also be assessed, such as optimal ownership and beneficiary structures, exposure to negative tax treatment and the competitiveness of the policies.

-As part of your annual financial plan review, a thorough analysis of your existing insurance policies may uncover potentially more attractively priced policies, stronger guarantees, and additional policy attributes.
-Ultimately, staying on top of your insurance policies is important because of their value.
-“Insurance contracts are many times a client’s largest unmanaged asset and pivotal to achieving planning outcomes,” Edwards says.
+As part of your annual financial plan review, a thorough analysis of your existing insurance policies may uncover more attractively priced policies, stronger guarantees and additional policy attributes.
+Important life changes, such getting married or starting a business, may prompt revisions to your policy as well.